milosgajdos/gocv-playground/04_Geometric_Transformations/README.md

 ## Scaling

 Scaling images basically means resizing their size by either shrinking them or enlarging them.
-Resizing image can be done using `gocv.Resize` function.
-You can either specify the image size via the `image.Point` parameter or scale factors for both dimensions.
+Resizing image can be done using `gocv.Resize()` function.
+You can either specify the image size via the `image.Point` parameter or via scale factors for both image dimensions.
 See the [documentation](https://godoc.org/gocv.io/x/gocv#Resize) for more detail.
-As for the actual scaling algorithm, you have a few options to choose from.
-The official `OpenCV` documentation recommends to use `gocv.InterpolationArea` interpolation type when shrinking the images, whereas when enlarging them, it's the best to use `gocv.InterpolationCubic` (a bit slow) or `gocv.InterpolationLinear` which is default and faster, but not as good.

-Once we have the rotation transformation matrix, we can use the `WarpAffine()` function to do the heavy lifting for us.
-There is also `WarpAffineWithParams()` function which provides more parameters to control the transformation such border type around the transformed image or the interpolation type (by default it's set to `InterpolationLinear`).
+As for the actual scaling algorithm, there are a few options to choose from.
+The official `OpenCV` documentation recommends to use `gocv.InterpolationArea` interpolation type **when shrinking** the images, whereas **when enlarging**, it's the best to use `gocv.InterpolationCubic` (apparently, a bit slow) or `gocv.InterpolationLinear` which is the default and faster, but not as good.

-The following code demonstrates shrinking and elarging of Messing image:
+Following code demonstrates both shrinking and elarging of Messi image:

 ```go
 package main